jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 14. Click _Go to resource_
 15. Once we see the resource screen for _computer-vision-transcription-jhb_ we can store the keys and endpoint we'll need to access this service from your computer.

-### 3. Setup Transcription: Store Key and Endpoint
+### 3. Store a secret Key and Endpoint to access Computer Vision from your machine
 To use the service we need to send a Key to an Endpoint.
 As it says on Azure: "Do not share your keys.
 Store them securely– for example, using Azure Key Vault.
 We also recommend regenerating these keys regularly.
 Only one key is necessary to make an API call."

 To reduce the risk of inadvertently sharing keys we'll store them in a separate file in a different folder from the rest of the program we're writing.
 This say, if you check your code into a repository like GitHub, you won't check in your key along with your code.
 If you don't use GitHub, don't worry, just follow these instructions to store your keys.